legendsovermyths/beyond-bigo/src/data/patternMatchingSteroidsBlog.md

 Eleven and a half days.
 Still bad, but at least it's not measured in months.
 People might actually wait for this one.
 But it's still bad.

 Okay, so brute force is out.
-But wait—Is there something that learnt while doing my Data Structures and Algorithms!
+But wait—Is there something that I learnt while doing my Data Structures and Algorithms!
 Surely there's something useful there(otherwise what's the point)?

 I know the KMP algorithm!
 That piece of algorithmic elegance that does pattern matching in O(n+m) time.
 That's linear time!
 That's amazing!